Explainer

 Income requirements

-Most older programs assisting with private-school tuition include income-eligibility requirements that vary from state to state and across programs.
-Families in Washington, D.C., for example, are eligible to receive a voucher if they make less than 185 percent of the federal poverty line ($51,338 for a four-person family in 2022-23).
+Most older programs assisting with private-school tuition set income-eligibility requirements that vary from state to state and across programs.
+Families in Washington, D.C., for example, are eligible to receive a voucher if they make less than 185 percent of the federal poverty line ($55,000 for a four-person family in 2023-24).
 That’s the benchmark to qualify for the federal Free and Reduced-Price Lunch program, an often-used proxy for low-income status.
 Once students receive a voucher, families remain eligible at 300 percent of the federal poverty line—the eligibility level of many states’ programs.
 Some programs don’t have income requirements but reserve a certain number of scholarships for low-income families or give those families priority.

-Indiana’s voucher program, launched in 2011, now targets both low- and middle-income families and is open to any child whose family makes less than 555 percent of the federal poverty line, about $154,000 for a family of four in 2022-23.
-At that threshold, nearly 80 percent of families with children in Indiana are eligible.
-About 4 percent of students statewide actually participate, costing an estimated $241 million annually.
+But in some states, those older income limits are expanding.
+Indiana’s voucher program, launched in 2011, is now open to any child whose family makes less than 400 percent of the amount required to qualify for the federal free and reduced-price lunch program, about $220,000 for a family of four in 2023-24.
+At that threshold, 98 percent of Indiana families are eligible.

 Previous public-school attendance